-V{IL} , and \overline{OE} to V{IH} .
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive \overline{WE} and \overline{CE} to VIL, and \overline{OE} to VIH.
 An erase operation can erase one sector, multiple sectors, or the entire device.
 The Sector Address Tables indicate the address range that each sector occupies.
 A "sector address" consists of the address inputs required to uniquely select a sector.
-See the "Command Definitions" section for details on erasing a sector or the lcc2 in the Characteristics table represents the active current specification for the write mode.
-The "AC Characteristics" section contains timing specification tables and timing diagrams for write operations.
+See the "Command Definitions" section for details on erasing a sector or the entire chip, or suspending/resuming the erase operation.